 How the health insurance tax deduction works: an example

-To illustrate how this deduction works, let’s use the imaginary character Sam the expat.
+To illustrate how this deduction works, let’s use an imaginary character.

 How can expats claim the deduction?

-The new law states the maximum personal income tax allowance for both your health insurance and life insurance premiums cannot exceed more than 100,000 baht.
-That means if you have already used 100,000 baht of your life insurance premium as your personal income tax allowance, you cannot use an additional 15,000 baht from health insurance premium.
+Please note: The maximum personal income tax allowance for both health insurance and life insurance premiums cannot exceed more than 100,000 baht.
+This means, those who have already claimed 100,000 THB life insurance premium as a tax deductible, cannot add the health insurance 25,000 THB deductible.